JujuAdams/Scribble/latest/font-setup.md

 |----|--------|-------|
 |None|        |       |

 A convenience function that adds every normal font in your project to Scribble.
-Accordingly, you must follow the instructions for [`scribble_font_add()`](Functions-(Font-Setup)#scribble_font_addfontname-yypath-texture) for every font in your project.
+Accordingly, you must follow the instructions for [`scribble_font_add()`](font-setup?id=scribble_font_addfontname-yypath-texture) for every font in your project.

 &nbsp;